elucian/bee/syntax/control.md

 |-------|------------------------------------------------------------------------------
 | fail  | transfer execution to error handlers when a condition is satisfied
 | pass  | transfer execution to error handler unless a condition is satisfied
-| raise | propagate last error outside of patch region and transfer control to parent
+| raise | propagate last error outside of trial block and transfer execution to parent
-| abort | give up and transfer execution to parent
+| abort | give up, clear the error and transfer execution to the parent
-| retry | repeat the trial to find a solution
+| retry | clear the error and repeat the trial to find a solution

 **Errors**